afidarifin/afidarifin/README.md

 [![Facebook Badge](https://img.shields.io/badge/-afidie-1877F2?style=flat&logo=facebook&logoColor=white&link=https://facebook.com/afidie/)]()

 [comment]: <> (About Me)
 <p align='left'>I'm just a man from Banjarnegara, Central Java, Indonesia who loves astronomy and computers.
-Liking the world of astronomy means also thinking about the greatness of God Almighty.
-Likewise with liking computers, with computers we can think about things that exist in this vast universe.
+Liking the world of astronomy means also thinking about the greatness of God Almighty.</p>
+<p>Likewise with liking computers, with computers we can think about things that exist in this vast universe.
 These things don't just happen, they're all interrelated.</p>
 <p align='left'>I have website development experience since 2014 until now, currently I only focus on website development.
 Especially in the development section on the back end.</p>

 [comment]: <> (My Skills)